TheStigh/MMM-Alexa/README.md

 ## Config.js entries and options

+### 1. Adding MagicMirror to Amazon AVS Service

+To use this module, you have to be registered to Amazon AVS service and add you MagicMirror as device/product with using your account in order to use Amazon Alexa service.

+Follow this help page to get up and running with Amazon. ***TODO: add instructions***

+> Remember that each initial code can be used only once, then it's being converted to token by the module.
+So if you run your mirror at your computer for testing, you should gather another code.

-### 1. config.js
+### 2. config.js
-To use this module, add it to the modules array in the config/config.js file:
+Add it to the modules array in the config/config.js file:

 ```
 {
        module: 'MMM-alexa',
        position: 'top_right', // The status indicator position
-           config: {                                                    // See 'Configuration options' for more information
+           config: {
 		    avsDeviceId: 'my_device/product',
 		    avsClientId: 'amzn1.application-oa2-client.***abcdefgh***',
 		    avsClientSecret: '***abcdefgh***',